katrine-ren-davidjones/homebrew-no-sudo/README.md

 source ~/.nvm/nvm.sh
 `
 &nbsp;
-- enter CTRL + X to save and exit nano
+- enter CTRL + X to save and exit nano, type Y to confirm the change and enter return

 Then both brew and nvm are good to go!